HVML/PurC/README.md

 ## Source Tree of Purring Cat

-Purring Cat is a reference implementation of HVML.
+Purring Cat implements the parser, the interpreter, and some built-in JSON objects for HVML.
 It is mainly written in C/C++ language and provides bindings for Python.

+The parser of HVML is derived from [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.

 The source tree of Purring Cat contains the following modules:

 - `include/`: The global header files.
 - `src/mycore/`: Some basic utilities from MyHTML.
-- `src/parser/`: The HVML parser.
-The parser reads a HVML document and outputs a vDOM.
+- `src/parser/`: The HVML parser and HTML parser.
+The HVML parser reads a HVML document and creates a vDOM.
-- `src/ports/`: The ports for different operating systems, such as POSIX or Windows.
+- `src/ports/`: The ports for different operating systems, such as a POSIX-compliant system or Windows.
 - `src/interpreter/`: The interpreter of vDOM.
 - `src/json-eval/`: The parser of JSON evaluation expression.
 - `src/json-objects/`: The built-in dynamic JSON objects.
-- `src/web-renderer/`: A HTML/CSS renderer without JavaScript; It is derived from hiWebKit.
+- `src/webui-renderer/`: A simplified HTML/CSS renderer.
 - `src/bindings/`: The bindings for Python, Lua, and other programming languages.
 - `test/`: The unit test programs.
 - `docs/`: Some notes for developers.